codingben/kubevirt-disk-uploader/README.md

 Extracts disk and uploads it to a container registry.

+**Note**: This repository is no longer maintained.
+Please refer to [kubevirt/kubevirt-tekton-tasks](https://github.com/kubevirt/kubevirt-tekton-tasks) to use this functionality.

 ## About

 A tool designed to automate the extraction of disk, rebuild as [Container Disk](https://kubevirt.io/user-guide/virtual_machines/disks_and_volumes/#containerdisk) and upload to the Container Registry.